muckelba/PogoStats/README.md

 ## Updating

-Updating this tool is a multi step process.
-First you need to update the git with  `git pull`.
-Compare your `.env` with `.env.example` and adjust it when needed.
-Third step is to update the containers.
-Stop your current containers with `docker-compose down`, re-build the monitoring container with `docker-compose build app` and update the other containers with `docker-compose pull`.
-Start the containers again: `docker-compose up`.
+Updating this tool is a multi step process:

+1. Update the git with  `git pull`
+2. Compare your `.env` with `.env.example` and adjust it when needed
+3. Update the containers.
+Stop your current containers with `docker-compose down`, re-build the monitoring container with `docker-compose build app` and update the other containers with `docker-compose pull`
+4. Start the containers again with `docker-compose up`.
 You may need to update the DB by hand since this tool does not have some sort of automatism to do that automatically.
 Every SQL update is basically a file in the sql directory.
 Check your current version with the `VERSION` file in the base directory and import the missing versions one by one via the commandline: `docker exec -i pogostats_database_1 mysql -u grafana -pchangeme grafana < sql/02_update.sql` for example.
 Make sure to adjust the mysql commandline parameters of course.

 ## Extras